akash-network/node/_docs/design.md

 #### Stack

-A *stack* is a description of all components necessary to deploy an application on the Photon Network.
+A *stack* is a description of all components necessary to deploy an application on the Akash Network.

 A *stack* includes: